cdmac94/Python-Basics/README.md

 We’ve decided to pursue the dream of small-business ownership and open up a furniture store called Lovely Loveseats for Neat Suites on Fleet Street.
 With our newfound knowledge of Python programming, we’re going to build a system to help speed up the process of creating receipts for your customers.
 In this project, we will be storing the names and prices of a furniture store’s catalog in variables.
 You will then process the total price and item list of customers, printing them to the output terminal.

+Learning Project Three: Magic 8-Ball

+The Magic 8-Ball is a popular toy developed in the 1950s for fortune-telling or advice seeking.
+Write a magic8.py Python program that can answer any “Yes” or “No” question with a different fortune each time it executes.